Re-Alloc/Re-Alloc/README.md

 I'm Re:Alloc.
 I'm an aspiring Spanish low-level dev who likes programming in C by doing personal projects and who wants to learn C++ and Assembly.
 I like Embedded Systems and IoT

-I may not have many repos including all the languages below.
-That's because I mainly use C (like I said before) and I don't usually use Python nor Go
+I may not have many repos including all the languages below, and that's because I mainly use C (like I said before).
+I mean, I use Lua to make some scripts for Hyprland or Nvim, Go for
+CLI tools and Python and Bash for automation

 # Languages and tools I use